Muhammet-Tasci/CSE-102-C-language-Homeworks/CSE-102-C-Language-Homework-3/README.md

 # Assignment 3: Virtual ATM Simulator

 ## Overview
-This project is a Virtual ATM Simulator developed in C for the CSE 102 Computer Programming course[cite: 2, 5].
-It mimics basic banking operations, allowing users to check their balance, deposit funds, and withdraw money[cite: 5].
+This project is a Virtual ATM Simulator developed in C for the CSE 102 Computer Programming course.
+It mimics basic banking operations, allowing users to check their balance, deposit funds, and withdraw money.
 The system ensures data persistence by saving the account balance to a text file (`account.txt`) between program executions.

 ## Key Features
 * **Account Initialization:** Automatically creates a new account with an initial balance of $100.00 if no previous record exists.